Denbergvanthijs/MethodsInAIResearch/README.md

 ## Dialog Management

 The Dialog Management System can be found in `dialogstate.py`.
-This file also contains test cases for all 16 provided examples.
+The user can have a conversation in the CLI with the system via this file.
+The file `dialogstate_tests.py` contains test cases for all 16 provided examples.
 Please see the installation instructions to download the required PyPi packages.

 ![MAIR Dialog System](./images/MAIR_task_1b.png)